smpallen99/elixir_survey_tutorial/README.md

 end
 ```

-Time to add a survey, some questions and choices to the database
+### Time to add a survey, some questions and choices to the database

+* Create a Survey
+* Create a couple Questions
+* Create a few Options

-Test the survey
+* Test the survey

 ## Some Bells and Whistles <a id="chapter-4"></a>